ChrisTitusTech/linutil/docs/userguide.md

 ## Applications Setup

+> [!NOTE]
+> Uninstall actions are best-effort: Linutil will try to remove Flatpak apps first, then native packages.
+Repo files or custom install artifacts may need manual cleanup.

 ### Communication Apps

 - **Discord**: Discord is a versatile communication platform for gamers and communities, offering voice, video, and text chat features.
+Installed via native packages when available, with Flatpak used as a fallback.
 - **Jitsi**: Jitsi Meet is an open-source video conferencing tool that allows users to host and join secure meetings directly from their web browsers without the need for downloads.
 - **Signal**: Signal is a privacy-focused messaging app that provides end-to-end encryption for secure text, voice, and video communication.
 - **Slack**: Slack is a collaboration platform designed for team communication, featuring channels, direct messaging, file sharing, and integrations with various productivity tools.